Ligurian Hills – 6 nights

 - The harbour and beach at Camogli

-This route features the following characteristics and interests: Coast, Mountains, Remote, Villages and farms, Food, Vegan friendly, Wine
+This route features the following characteristics and interests: Coast, Mountains, Remote, Villages and farms, Drive to route, Food, Vegan friendly, Wine

 Eating and Drinking